Junnielexia/DATA-ANALYSIS-TRAINING/README.md

 ![week1question9](https://github.com/Junnielexia/DATA-ANALYSIS-TRAINING/assets/95970546/3052a3e0-5756-45c3-9cd8-ba9f184f027e)
 ***
-# WEEK 2 - EXCEL formulas and function
+# WEEK 2 - EXCEL formulas and function:
 Excel formulas and functions are powerful tools that allow users to perform various calculations and operations within spreadsheets.
 Here are some important concepts and functions you should be aware of:

 - **BODMAS:** This stands for Bracket, Order, Division, Multiplication, Addition, and Subtraction.
 It is a mathematical rule used to determine the order of operations when evaluating mathematical expressions.